Xon/XenForo-WarningImprovements/README.md

  - Lock PMs by default
 - Option to require a note when entering a warning
 - Ability to see warning actions applied to an account from the front-end
- - users may see warning actions agains thier account
+ - users may see warning actions against thier account
  - automatically roll-up identical warning actions to show the latest expiry
  - per-group moderator permissions for editing/viewing all/disable summarization.
 - Additional conversation substitution replaceable for the warning conversation.